shapor/website-change-monitor/README.md

 - Secure handling of sensitive information (like API keys)

 For notifications, the function checks which methods are available based on the configured environment variables.
 It can send notifications via email (using SendGrid), push notifications (using Pushover), both, or neither.
 The notification method can also be specified on a per-request basis in the Cloud Scheduler job configuration.

+### Pushover Notification Process

+When Pushover is configured and a change is detected:

+1. The function prepares a message containing the URL of the changed website and a brief summary of the change.
+2. It sends a POST request to the Pushover API (https://api.pushover.net/1/messages.json) with the following data:
+   - `token`: The Pushover API Token for your application
+   - `user`: Your Pushover User Key
+   - `message`: The prepared message about the detected change
+   - `title`: A title for the notification (e.g., "Website Change Detected")
+3. Pushover's servers receive this request and send push notifications to all devices registered to your Pushover account.
+4. Users receive an instant notification on their devices, which they can tap to view more details.

+This process ensures that you're immediately notified of any changes to the websites you're monitoring, allowing for quick action if needed.

 ## Contributing